greenboxal/doggohub/doc/user/markdown.md

 **Note**

 Relative links do not allow referencing project files in a wiki page or wiki page in a project file.
-The reason for this is that, in GitLab, wiki is always a separate git repository.
+The reason for this is that, in DoggoHub, wiki is always a separate git repository.
 For example:

 `[I'm a reference-style link](style)`